No medical school interview invites?

 Keep in mind that some medical schools allow you to appeal a rejection decision.
 Actively keep communication open with the schools that didn’t grant you a medical school interview, and if there is an appeals process in place, take advantage of it to have the admissions committee take one more look at your application!
 Even if there is no formal appeals process mentioned on a school’s website, if you are particularly interested in a school it may be worth asking if there is an appeals process and supplying a brief statement for why they should reconsider.
 A thoughtful letter to the admissions office just might make a difference to help you land a medical school interview.
 We have also seen letters of recommendation writers or pre-med advisors at certain schools write appeal letters/emails to the medical schools’ Admissions offices.

 No Medical School Interview Invite Tip: Before you send in an update letter, do some homework: look online or call ahead to acquire the name of the admissions coordinator.
 Then, address your update letter specifically to that person.
 It will show that you’ve gone the extra mile.

 Each year, several students contact us because they are worried, “I have no medical school interview invites.”
 Our Cracking Med School Admissions team can help evaluate your application and help you figure out:

-- When to update admissions committees
+- When to update the medical school admissions committees

-- What to tell admissions committees
+- What to tell each medical school admissions committee

 - Other strategies to express your interest to the medical school